opentensor/tao-restore/README.md

 5. Make sure that the `emit_map.json` file (see above steps) is located in this repo's home directory, i.e., in the `tao-restore` directory.
 6. Run `yarn run start` **or** `node index.js`.

+Now wait a bit for the block to be finalized and notify your nominators that the emissions are in their coldkey's free balance.

 This concludes these steps.